IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 For latency measurement, we will contrast computation aware and non computation aware latency metrics.

 ### Ranking
 The systems will be ranked by the translation quality within the latency constraints, measured by non-computation-aware StreamLAAL.
+System latency is based on the log with *development set* results.

 This year, we have two latency regimes, **low** and **high**.